Call out the score loudly before you serve

 Wait until everyone is ready before you serve

-It’s not against the rules to serve if someone isn’t ready, but it’s considered good etiquette to wait (except possibly in a tournament).
+The server should not serve until the receiver of the serve is ready.
+It is against the rules to serve if the receiver isn’t ready.
 If someone says they weren’t ready, re-serve the point.

 If you are crossing an active court to get onto a vacant court or to leave a court, wait until their current point is over.